 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-International marketing is the performance of business activities designed to plan, price, promote, and direct the flow of a company’s goods and services to customers in more than one nation for profit.
-The core concepts of international marketing are exactly the same as those of national marketing; the difference is in the environment.
-Competition, legal restraints, government controls, weather, fickle consumers, economic conditions, technological constraints, infrastructure concerns, culture, and political situations render the international marketer’s task more interesting and complex.
-In short, distance matters.
+International marketing is the performance of business activities designed to plan, price, promote, and direct the flow of a company’s goods and services to customers in more than one country.
+The core concepts of international marketing are the same as those of “national” marketing.
+However, since the environment affects customer orientation, marketing changes accordingly.
+Indeed, competition, legal restraints, government controls, weather, fickle consumers, economic conditions, technological constraints, and infrastructure concerns as well as cultural and political situations render the international marketer’s task both more complex and more attractive.
+In short, geographical location matters.

-The course begins with an examination of key aspects of the international marketing environment: culture, politics, emerging markets, and multinational market groups.
-Emphasis then shifts to the 4Ps of marketing (Product, Price, Promotion, and Place), assessing how international marketers adapt these fundamental tools of marketing to the complex international environment.
+The course begins with an examination of the basic concepts of marketing, such as the 4Ps: product, price, promotion, and place.
+The emphasis then shifts to assessing how international marketers adapt these fundamental tools of marketing to the complexities of the global environment, such as culture, politics, emerging markets, multinational market groups, and so on.
 The conceptual links between marketing techniques and international markets are analyzed through the planning function.
-You develop a thorough appreciation of the interrelationship between international environment, marketing techniques, and planning by bringing all the concepts together in the form of a complete international marketing plan.
+Students will develop a thorough appreciation of the interrelationship between global environment, marketing techniques, and planning by bringing all these concepts together in the form of a complete international marketing plan.

 By the end of the course, you will be able to:

-- appreciate the origins and importance of culture in relation to marketing;
+- Appreciate the origins and importance of culture;

-- adapt domestic marketing techniques and practices to international markets; and
+- Adapt domestic marketing techniques and practices to international markets.

 Service Learning Project Description

 Students will participate in a service learning project with Birrificio la Gramigna where they will be asked to research and develop original international marketing strategies designed to help increase international consumer awareness and sales internationally.
 Student efforts will better equip the brewery to position themselves in the artisan brewery market.